slack-samples/deno-welcome-bot/README.md

 ## Understanding Welcome Bot

-When working with this app it helps to think about it as two separate flows.
+When working with this app it helps to think about it as two separate series of steps.

 ### Creating and storing messages

-- A link trigger starts the `MessageSetupWorkflow`workflow.
+- A link trigger starts the `MessageSetupWorkflow` workflow.
 - The `MessageSetupWorkflow` workflow has three steps, steps are the action components of a workflow.
   1. The `OpenForm` built-in function that opens a form.